-Traveling to Georgia in recent years has been growing fast.
+Georgia tourist attractions are so amazing that this European country grows in popularity among travelers in recent years fast.
 If few years back only few people could find this Caucasus country on the map, everyone who enjoys nature, outdoor and hiking, did put it on their travel bucket list now for sure.

 1. Svan towers

-One of a kind thing of the Svaneti region are its Svan towers – for sure one of the most unique tourist attractions in Georgia, which cannot be found anywhere else in the world.
+One of a kind thing of the Svaneti region are its Svan towers – for sure one of the most unique Georgia tourist attractions, which cannot be found anywhere else in the world.
 They were used as a defense towers, but some of them are still used for living.
 You will see many of them in Mestia, but for the best views we recommend you to visit the remote Ushguli, which is put under UNESCO due to them.

 2. Prometheus underground cave

 It is said the Prometheus cave is a really nice example of the underground world.
 It should be even more magical because of the lights throughout it, which can also be enjoyed with a boat ride (extra ticket).
 We really wanted to visit the Prometheus cave, but we were not allowed due to our baby boy.
 Even though we had it in a baby carrier, we were told it was too dangerous for him due to slippery floors.
-So unfortunately we needed turned back at the entrance.
+So unfortunately we needed turned back at the entrance and missed seeing one of the Georgia tourist attractions on our bucket list.
 (42.37595 / 042.60019)

-If you also put a visit to the Prometheus cave on your “Tourist attractions in Georgia” list and you will be there for lunch, we found a really cool local place before reaching the village.
+If you also put a visit to the Prometheus cave on your “Georgia tourist attractions” list and you will be there for lunch, we found a really cool local place before reaching the village.
 It is nothing special from the outside, but food is amazing and cheap.
 No one speaks English, but everything can be agreed with a quick kitchen tour.
 (42.37007/042.59919)

 3. Canyons and waterfalls